nttw/lego-js/docs/prompt3.md

 # Feature backlog

-- We have a DB backend for both SQLite and Postgres.
-When deploying, it is cumbersome to have to manually run the initial migration.
-So it would be good to have the initial migration run automatically on first start if the database is empty.
-This can be tested locally with docker, so I have prepared a testing configuration with PG_DATABASE_URL=postgresql://postgresql:localhost:5432/postgres?sslmode=false so can test this when we implement this feature.
-As you can see, this is safe because it only connects to a local database and does not need a password, only user.
-It seems this action could best be done in createDb in db/index.ts, but you should make sure if this is the best place.
-There is a uncommented migrateDb function close which you could use as base.
-The createDb function is typed as any, which you may want to fix and then use the migrate function you find there.
-You need to use the directory for sqlite and postgres respectively, so this would work for both backends.
-Make sure to test both backends locally with docker for Postgres and the default sqlite file for sqlite.
-Document how this works in the README.md as needed.

 - [ ] Add a "Sets" page that shows all Lego sets the user has added to any of their lists, grouped by list.
 - [ ] For admins, add a page that shows all sets that are currently cached.